mrismanaziz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!